The Deepings School: Buildings

 Admissions rose to 360, with the addition of a rural science block, built away from the main building, to teach soil study and vegetable growing, and greenhouse cultivation.

 In 1990 a new library and sixth form centre was built, opened in 1991.
 A language and mathematics block was built in 1997, and a drama studio in 1998.

+On Monday 8 July 1991 at around 4am, two people, aged 16, who previously attended the school, deliberately set fire to the science block, destroying the office of the head of upper school.
+18 firemen attended from Market Deeping, Bourne and Crowland.
+In February 1992 at Peterborough Court, Matthew Bolton received six months, and Lee Markey received a 200-hour community service order.

+Birgitte, Duchess of Gloucester opened new the Maths building, Music suite and drama studio on Tuesday 27 April 1999, and later visited Holbeach Hospital.
+She planted a tree in memory in memory of Joe Watkins, with his parents David and Lorraine; he had collapsed in a Music lesson at 10.30am on Thursday 26 March 1998, and subsequently died.
+He was believed to have had a type of cardiac arrest.
+His funeral was on Friday 3 April 1998 at Deeping St James Priory church.

 In 2005 a Business and Enterprise block was built.
-A new staff room was built, and in 2011 a new school reception, sixth form facilities, and conference centre were completed.
+A new staff room was built, and in 2011 a new school reception, sixth-form facilities, and conference centre were completed.
 A new sixth form block was completed in 2013.

 In 2015 a new science centre was built after the original science classrooms were knocked down.

+In 2020, a new block, designed to be a replacement Art and Design department after the previous Business and Enterprise block was knocked down, was constructed.
+When students returned to school following the first national lockdown, final-year secondary students were allocated this block to have all of their lessons in.
+In 2022, this was later changed to function as its intended purpose.

+In 2022, a new sports hall was erected after the Deepings Leisure Centre closed down.

 Reports

 The 2010 Ofsted report for the 2009 inspection rated the school as grade 1 "outstanding" overall.
 In 2013 the school also achieved grade 1 "outstanding" from Ofsted.

 Staff

 In 2011 school head teacher Chris Beckett became one of 100 UK teachers selected by the National College for Schools Leadership as a National Leader of Education.

+In 2016, Richard Lord took over as headteacher.
+He resigned in August 2022.

+In September 2022, Alun Ebeneezer, appointed as an interim headteacher by Anthem Trust, was appointed temporarily until December.

+In January 2023, Matthew Wattling was appointed by Anthem Trust, alongside Kirstie Johnson as the deputy headteacher.
+In April, Wattling became executive, and Johnson became headteacher.